Table of Contents

 - What it measures: How often your team releases new code to production (e.g., daily, weekly, or monthly).

-- Why it matters: Frequent deployments mean your team can deliver features or fixes faster, which is a sign of efficiency.
+- Why it matters: Frequent deployments indicate your team can deliver features or fixes quickly, demonstrating efficiency.

-- How to measure: Track how often your team deploys code to production in a given period.
+- How to measure: Track how often your team deploys code to production over a specific period.

-- Example: A high-performing team might deploy multiple times daily, while a less productive team might deploy once a month.
+- Example: A high-performing team might deploy multiple times a day, while a less productive team might deploy once a month.

 2. Lead Time for Changes

-- What it measures: The time it takes from writing code to getting it live in production.
+- What it measures: The time from writing code to deploying it in production.

 - Why it matters: Shorter lead times show your team can quickly turn ideas into working software.